DIY Projects

 DIY RV Lights

-So, the next time I was at a RV store I picked up a couple of spring loaded lights, one to install and one for a spare.
+So, the next time I was at an RV store I picked up a couple of spring-loaded lights, one to install and one for a spare.

 Return to DIY Projects

-Depending on the who built your RV you may have a problem with an over loaded ignition switch.
-The switch is location on the steering column and it is not the one you stick the key in.
-Most RV techs will just replace the switch and send you on your way.
+Depending on who built your RV you may have a problem with an overloaded ignition switch.
+The switch is located on the steering column and it is not the one you stick the key in.
+Most RV techs will just replace the switch and will send you on your way.
 Given enough time it will burn out again.
-Workhorse has created a fix for this by adding a 40 amp relay to handle the load.
-You can download the Workhorse document (Ignition Relay Install) from the Downloads section.
+The OEM has created a fix for this by adding a 40 amp relay to handle the load.

-But, as with most Workhorse parts it will be expensive and probablly not available.
+But, as with most OEM parts it will be expensive and probably not available.
 So, build your own for about $25.
-You can get the ignition switch at most parts store for about $25.
-Check the Workhorse Xref for the correct part number.
+You can get the ignition switch at most parts stores for about $25.
+Check the RV Chassis Xref for the correct part number.

 Ignition Switch